 Cashew Sour Cream..the most versatile topping that I’ve been putting on everything for years!
-All you need is 6 ingredients and a high speed blender.
-Once you’ve tried it, you’ll want to keep some on hand at all times.
-Seriously THE BEST.
+All you need is 4 ingredients and a high speed blender.
 It’s great vegan friendly option for tacos, burritos, chip dip, a cream base for sauces, mashed potatoes and more.
 The uses are endless!

 A few close friends of mine could tell you I’m known for carrying this topping in my purse to restaurants.
 That’s how much I love it.
 It’s perfectly creamy, a little tangy, and makes most dishes better.
 I even add it to pasta to make the sauce creamier.